Kenn Reef: General

-The Kenn Reef areas consists of four main reefs which cover an area of approximately 40 km^{2} looking like a backward facing L-shaped structure (or boot) of 15 km in length, with a maximum width of 8 km along the southern edge.
+The Kenn Reef areas consists of four main reefs which cover an area of approximately 40 km2 looking like a backward facing L-shaped structure (or boot) of 15 km in length, with a maximum width of 8 km along the southern edge.

-The three southerly reefs (the toe, foot & ankle and shin of the boot) lie upon a common shelf from which the northern (leg) reef is separated from by a deep channel.
+The three southerly reefs (the toe, foot, ankle and shin of the boot) lie upon a common shelf from which the northern (leg) reef is separated from by a deep channel.
 The smallest unit and most westerly of this chain (the toe), contains a conspicuous boulder, 1.8 m high, on its northeast side, which from a distance appears as part of a wreck.
 Landing can be made on the southwest side of the reef.
 An exposed wreck of a long liner lies on the south side of the reef.